-When I listen to Chain Gang of Love I feel the overwhelming urge to rent the kind of car that’s meant more for cruising, than for good gas mileage, or environmental stability.
-I want to drive through the desert with the windows down (or the top down, depending on the car).
-I want to wear my hair in a messy ponytail with a thrift store scarf holding it in place.
-I want to wear red lipstick and curl up my eyelashes and smoke way too many cigarettes.
-I want to stop at every roadside attraction, the more ridiculous the better, taking Polaroid pictures.
-I want to collect things from the gift shops, like plastic snow globes, and light-up shot glasses.
+When I listen to Chain Gang Of Love I feel an overwhelming urge to rent the kind of car that’s meant more for cruising than for commuting, good gas mileage, or environmental stability.
+I want to drive through the desert with all the windows rolled down (or the top down, if the non-earth-kind car is a convertible).
+I want to wear my hair in a messy ponytail with a thrift shop scarf holding it all in place.
+I’d stop at every roadside attraction, the more ridiculous the better, taking Polaroid pictures.
+My bags would be mostly full of collected souvenirs from gift shops and gas stations, like plastic snow globes, or light-up shot glasses.

-I’d come back eventually, probably by the end of the weekend, or sometime next year.
-I’d play this album anytime I’d want to remember the trip, listen to it while I flipped through the postcards, photographs and all the lipstick stained napkins.
-I’d remember and smile wide, thinking how much that 1963 vacation meant to me.
+I’d return home eventually, probably by the end of a weekend, or sometime next year.
+Every time after, when I played this album, I’d remember the trip.
+Listen to it while I flipped through the postcards, photographs, and all the lipstick stained napkins I’d kept, pressed in the paperback romance I’d brought along to read.

-That’s what I think of when I listen to this album, especially the title song “Chain Gang of Love”.
+That’s what I think of when I listen to this album, especially the title track, “Chain Gang Of Love”.